nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-01-corporate_networking_strategies.md

 ---
+title: "19 Corporate Networking Strategies - Building Valuable Connections for Business Growth"
 layout: post
-title: "19 Corporate Networking Strategies - Building Valuable Connections for Business Growth"
 date: 2023-08-01
 author: jack_nicholaisen
 summary: "Are you an entrepreneur or business owner looking to grow your business?
-Ever heard the phrase, "It's not what you know, it's who you know"?
+You've definitely heard the phrase, "It's not what you know, it's who you know."
 Networking is an essential part of growing your business, and building a strong professional network can help you gain new insights, access valuable resources, and create opportunities for business growth."
 image: /images/posts-headers/corporate-networking-strategies.png
 permalink: /corporations/networking-strategies/
 ---